 The theory was that shaking alone could cause these injuries.
 Now, any time a pediatrician or physician sees a child or infant in the emergency room with any sort of retinal hemorrhages, any sort of cerebral edema, it’s almost a knee jerk diagnosis or accusation that the child was shaken violently to cause these injuries.

-In my practice, we have had cases where the client was left at home to care for the child, fed the child, put the child down for a nap, went about his business, went about his ordinary business while the child’s napping.
+In my practice, we have had cases where the client was left at home to care for the child, the client fed the child, put the child down for a nap, went about his business, went about his ordinary business while the child’s napping.
 Then, noticed that it was just too long since he heard anything from the child’s room.
-When he checked on the child, the child was not breathing, there was some vomit or vomit material in the child’s bed and the child’s not breathing, the child’s turning blue or cyanotic.
+When he checked on the child, the child was not breathing and was turning blue – or cyanotic.
+Also, there was some vomit or vomit material in the child’s bed and the child’s not breathing

 When a Child Is in the Emergency Room with Injuries, Does Law Enforcement Most Always Assume They Were Intentionally Inflicted?

-Immediately he calls 911 and the first responders arrive.
-The child was taken to the emergency room and immediately law enforcement is questioning and interrogating that father, suspecting that he must have done something to have caused these injuries.
+Immediately the client calls 911 and the first responders arrive.
+The child was taken to the emergency room and immediately law enforcement begins questioning and interrogating that father, suspecting that he must have done something to have caused these injuries.